coopersimon/oxide-7/README.md

 * Super Mario Kart (shows initial nintendo logo then freezes (Might be SPC issues, not sure).)
 * Mortal Kombat (looks and plays well now.
 Audio sounds mostly good.)
 * SimCity (visuals are fine.
 Audio is mostly fine, some clipping(?) in the menu music.)
-* Super Mario All-Stars (works pretty well, but the top status bar has some issues with scrolling a line too early. sound is pretty good too.)
+* Super Mario All-Stars (works pretty well. some video glitches in super mario bros 3 world select. sound is pretty good too.)
 * Aladdin (intro works, title screen is a bit glitchy, gameplay responds but then stops after a short while. sound is pretty good now.)
 * Zombies Ate My Neighbors! (works pretty well.
 Audio is mostly fine but with some glitches.)
 * Mega Man X (Intro works, but title screen looks a bit glitched.
 Some glitched audio (still).
 Gameplay breaks due to incorrectly reading bank 0x40.)